-And finally, we’ll take a look at how Event Espresso can help your organization take the next step in modernizing your event registration process and add attendance tracking to your system which will help you quickly process event admissions and provide an automated and standardized method of reporting for all of your events.
+And finally, we’ll take a look at how Event Espresso can help your organization take the next step in modernizing your event registration process which includes adding an attendance tracking system to help you quickly process event admissions and automatically receive a standardized attendance record and attendance report.

 - 6 Benefits of Event Attendance Tracking for Any Type of Event

 - 4 Advantages of Event Attendance Tracking Software & Mobile Apps